mrled/keymap.click/README.md

 I've never built a web app like this before, and I built it in about 5 months of nights and weekends.

+## WIP: moving to web components

+I'm migrating away from Next.JS and React to vanilla JS and web components.
+I will build a reusable package that can be embedded in any webpage to show a keymap and optionally a tour of the layout.

+I'll migrate the <https://keymap.click> site away from Next/React as well to something simpler -- currently exploring something small made with Vite.

+The website with the content about RSI and ErgoDox boards will be disentangled from the components that show keyboards and provide tours.

+I also want to support other keyboard models --
+I'm typing this rn on a Voyager :) -- and proper layer support.

 ## How it's built

 - Node and NPM